CudaX1906/RAG-METRICS/README.md

 This command launches the Streamlit application, providing a user-friendly interface for interacting with the testing framework.

+### Using APIs Separately

+If you prefer to use the APIs separately, follow the input format mentioned in the `models.py` file.
 ## Environmental Variables

 Before running the commands mentioned above, ensure that you have set up your OpenAI API key as an environmental variable.
 This key is necessary for accessing the OpenAI API functionalities within the framework.